 This rule does not apply if you have committed a criminal offence.

-If you are citizen of a country outside the Schengen area, you will normally be registered in the Schengen Information System (SIS) when you are expelled.
+If you are citizen of a country outside the Schengen area, the entry ban is usually registered in the Schengen Information System (SIS) when you are expelled.
 The registration lasts as long as the prohibition on entry.
 As long as you are registered in SIS, you can be denied entry and residence permits in other countries in the Schengen area.

 We always assess whether it is safe for you to return to your home country when you are expelled.
 Those working on the expulsion case are assisted by a case officer who works on asylum cases from your home country when making their assessment.